tjleing/boolean-queso-web/README.md

 - [x] end turn and deal with action points
 - [x] refactor to game class with different players possible; handle event state machine
 - [x] animate ingredients added (needs to be extended to non-local player cards too)
-- [ ] play new sandwiches with bread
+- [x] play new sandwiches with bread
-- [ ] add ingredient to sandwich, apply if condiment
+- [x] add ingredient to sandwich
+  - [x] apply effect if condiment
 - [ ] close sandwich: get points and apply effects
 - [ ] start screen where you can choose a deck
 - [ ] AI opponent